Loading

-A 243-unit apartment complex in Fairfax, California — a town of 7,500 people — generated such fierce opposition that residents launched a recall election against the mayor.
-California forced approval anyway.
+A 243-unit apartment complex in Fairfax, California — a town of 7,500 people — generated such fierce opposition that residents launched a recall election against the mayor and vice mayor.
+Fairfax first resisted the ministerial path, later said HCD disagreed with that interpretation, and eventually processed the project ministerially.
 The recall failed.

 The project is moving forward.
 The political damage lingers.
 And a national developer now knows what it costs to build in a town of 7,500 without understanding what you're walking into.